CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

 The combination of observing at 850\,GHz, where the cold dust emission peaks, and the high instrument sensitivity, will enable \pcam to conduct large surveys of entire core and filament populations in nearby clouds that cannot be achieved with existing or upcoming polarimeters (e.g., see \citealt{PattleFissel2019} for a review).
-In our seven targeted clouds we expect to resolve thousands of cores, and hundreds of filaments.
-We will connect magnetic field orientations to the gas kinematics.
-For example, the spin axes of dense cores and filaments \citep[e.g.,][]{Hull14,gonzalez2019} will be empirically cross-correlated with the inferred field orientation.
-Furthermore, these observations will probe how magnetic fields affect accretion onto dense cores and their subsequent growth within dense filaments \citep{SeifriedWalch15,ChenOstriker14,Gomez18}.
+In our seven targeted clouds we expect to resolve over a thousand cores and hundreds of filaments.
+As an example the \cite{mairs2016} JCMT/SCUBA-2 study of the Orion A cloud found 431 cores, which are all within our 11\,$deg^2$ survey region shown in the right panel of Figure \ref{fig:lmc_oriA}.
+Even if the core polarization level is only 1$\%$, 201 of these cores should be detected in polarization at greater than a 3-sigma level, which corresponds to a measurement uncertainty in the inferred magnetic field orientation of $\leq$10$^{\circ}$.
+With this large sample we will investigate the connection between magnetic fields and molecular gas kinematics.
+For example, the orientation of protostellar outflows are commonly used as an indicator of the angular momentum axis of accretion within dense cores.
+In magnetically regulated collapse, magnetic braking is expected to align the core angular momentum axis with the field orientation \citep[e.g.,][]{Allen2003,Hull2019}.
+To date studies of dozens of protostellar cores have found no statistical preference for an alignment of outflow directions and magnetic field orientations \citep[e.g.,][]{Yen2021BISTRO,Hull2019}.
+However, searching for a 3-D dimensional alignment trend is complicated by the fact that both the magnetic field and outflow direction are observed in projection on the plane-of-the-sky. \pcam's polarization surveys will cover hundreds of protostellar cores, including both isolated cores as well as cores clustered within dense environments.
+We will also use our observations to probe how magnetic fields affect accretion onto dense cores and dense filaments by searching for correlations between line-of-sight velocity gradients and magnetic field orientation \citep{Hu2020,Gomez18}.